0xtengu/workshops/linux_rootkits/persistence.md

 ----[ Introduction - The Immortal Rootkit ]-----------------------------------

 You have built Userland hooks, Ftrace interceptors, and Kprobes snipers.
-You are essentially God on the system.
+We are the true admin on this thing.

 Until the administrator types: reboot